Visyond/website-hugo/site/content/landings/governance.md

     ico: /img/ico-figure.png
   - content: >-
-      Gain full control over who can access or edit the data - have multiple people work simultaneously with the same spreadsheet, with access and visibility strictly controlled to safeguard sensitive data.
+      Gain full control over who can access or edit the data - have multiple people work simultaneously with different views of the same spreadsheet, with access strictly controlled to safeguard sensitive data.
     ico: /img/ico-true.png
   - content: >-
       Visyond is fully compatible with legacy tools such as Excel.
-We provide users with an accessible and user-friendly interface, including cell auto-formatting, natural language formulas, and easily explorable cell dependencies.
+Import, export, or link to your spreadsheets or other data sources through our API.
     ico: /img/ico-stack.png
   - content: >-
       Visyond is easy to use and learn.
 If you are familiar with Excel then you